ZeeshanAlvi001/Dockerized-JS-App-With-MongoDB/README.md

 We cloned it from a public repo for demo purpose.

 Used a docker compose.yaml file to create two containers: mongo & mongo-express, all on the same Docker network.
+Also, connected with local host's portsfor communication.

 Run docker compose up -d to start everything and make sure the containers run in the background.